mrmagooey/hpcaas-container-template/readme.md

 This is the template to build docker containers for the HPCaaS system.

-Start by cloning this repository to your machine, this repository is the template that you will customise.

 ## Quick Overview of HPCaaS

+Start by cloning this repository to your machine, this repository is the template that you will customise with your code.

 1. You make the container with this template
 1. You run it the code with the orchestrator